justincfeng/cereal.jl/docs/src/index.md

 ### Setup

 The `cereal.jl` code was written for and tested in Julia 1.6; we recommend Julia 1.6 or newer.
-To add the code, run the following command in the package manager for the Julia `REPL`:
+To add the code, open the Julia `REPL`, then open the the package manager by typing `]`.
+In the package manager, run the following command:

     pkg> add https://github.com/justincfeng/cereal.jl/

-Once added, one may access the `cereal` module with the following
+The package manager can be exited by pressing the backspace key.
+Once added, one may access the `cereal` module with the following command:
-command:

     julia> using cereal